Election Resources on the Internet:

 December 14, 1989 President Senate Chamber of Deputies

-The election statistics presented in this space come from results published by the Interior Ministy's Historical Elections Site.
+The election statistics presented in this space come from results published by the Electoral Qualifying Tribunal and the Electoral Service of Chile websites.

 Online Resources